Understanding charAt(index) in JavaScript: A Guide

 const year = dateString.charAt(0) + dateString.charAt(1) + dateString.charAt(2) + dateString.charAt(3);

-3. Looping Through a String
+console.log(year); // Output: "2024"3.
+Looping Through a String

 You can loop through a string and use

-to access each character.
+charAtto access each character.

 const text = "abcde";